36 Altitude Definitions & Measurement

 Above 18,000 ft, pilots are required to set the altimeter to the standard MSL reference pressure of 29.92 inches of Hg, in which case the altitude reading is referred to as a flight level.
 Therefore, flight level 230 is equivalent to a pressure altitude of 23,000 ft.
 All aircraft must be flown at higher altitudes relative to the same pressure datum.
 Over the Atlantic Ocean, for example, horizontal separation distances between aircraft may only be a few miles and vertical separation altitudes as little as 1,000 feet, so all aircraft must fly at an altitude measured with respect to the same pressure datum.

-Worked Example #3 – For pilots & engineers
+Check Your Understanding #3 – A question for pilots & engineers

 Suppose the reported local altimeter setting at your local Florida airport before an approaching hurricane is 29.32 inches of Hg, which is the pressure at sea level for that airport and the time of day.
 The airport is 88 ft above MSL and only has a 2,000 ft long runway.
 Moving your Cessna 172 airplane and family to Alabama would be best to avoid the hurricane.
 The reported local temperature at their airport is 34oC, with light showers.
 What is the estimated density altitude for takeoff, and should you worry?